sudheerj/javascript-interview-questions/README.md

 235. ### What is an event loop?
      The Event Loop is a queue of callback functions.
 When an async function executes, the callback function is pushed into the queue.
 The JavaScript engine doesn't start processing the event loop until async function has finished executing the code.
-     **Note:** It allows Node.js to perform non-blocking I/O operations eventhough JavaScript is single-threaded.
+     **Note:** It allows Node.js to perform non-blocking I/O operations even though JavaScript is single-threaded.

      **[⬆ Back to Top](#table-of-contents)**

 236. ### What is call stack?
+     Call Stack is a data structure(for javascript interpreter) which keeps track of function calls in the program.
+It has two major actions,
+     1. Whenever you call a function for its execution, you are pushing it to the stack.
+     2. Whenever the execution is completed, the function is popped out of the stack.

      **[⬆ Back to Top](#table-of-contents)**